Fantominium/malcolm-typescript/README.md

 Image published to dockerhub.
 Will try pulling and running soon - DONE

+-- using the init func in the reducer, but i need to figue out whats happening with useEffect and Local storage its being set and changed, but not maintained, being reset somewhere. --

 Will use the malcolm branch to write and push tests!

 *Come back to testing in the tests folder for checking on what is rendered*